MicrosoftDocs/learn/learn-pr/azure/build-app-with-scale-sets/includes/7-exercise-update-applications-in-virtual-machine-scale-sets.md

 In the shipping company scenario, you installed a web application by creating the virtual machine scale set.
 You now need to update the web app and install a new version across all virtual machines in the scale set.
+You must ensure that the system remains available while the roll-out occurs.
+A good way to do this is to use a custom script extension to perform the update, and apply this script across the virtual machine scale set.
+The scale set will apply the update to one virtual machine at a time, leaving the others up and running.

 In this exercise, you'll use a custom script extension to roll out a new version of the web app.
 You'll amend the message output by the **nginx** server – but you can use the same approach to do more substantial updates.